mbuesch/disktest/README.rst

 Security
 ========

 The default algorithm `ChaCha20 <https://en.wikipedia.org/wiki/Salsa20>`_ is a cryptographically strong random number generator.

-That means if the a custom seed is used (`--seed` or `--gen-seed`) and that seed is kept secret, then the random sequence cannot be predicted or reconstructed by anybody else.
+That means if the seed is kept secret, then the random sequence cannot be predicted or reconstructed by anybody else.

-Please note that if the option `--seed` or `--gen-seed` is omitted, then the random number stream will *not* be secure.
-In that case a hardcoded seed will be used, that is the same for everybody using disktest.

-See option `--seed` and `--gen-seed` under `--help` for more details.
+See option `--seed` under `--help` for more details.

 Example